TuxInvader/focal-mainline-builder/README.md

 * Patch: You can pass a patch version to apply upstream patch to the ubuntu kernel.
   Eg `--patch=v5.11.21` to patch v5.11.20 upto v5.11.21.
 Default is `no`

+* Check bugs: You can pass `--checkbugs=yes` to work around any known bugs, currently this is required to build older 5.10.x and 5.11.x kernels see bug #4

+* Build metapackage: You can pass `--buildmeta=[yes|no]` to build a metapackage named `linux-<flavour>-<major version>` that will depend on the kernel you are building.
+This makes it easy to track the latest release and auto-update using apt.

+* Maintainer: If you want to sign the metapackage (for PPA upload), then you need to pass `--maintainer="Me <me@mine.org"`